Ten Years' War (Franche-Comté)

-The Ten Years' War was fought between the Franco-Swedish Army and the Burgundian-Allied Army, and was one of the most destructive wars to involve the County of Burgundy—270,000 Burgundian civilians and tens of thousands of military personnel died.
-The war is also related to the Thirty Years' War, Franco-Spanish War (1635-1659), and the reconqest of Lorraine by Duke Charles IV.
+The Ten Years' War (1634–1644) was a European Conflict fought between the Franco-Swedish Army and the Burgundian-Allied Army, and was one of the most destructive wars to involve the County of Burgundy—270,000 Burgundian civilians and tens of thousands of military personnel died.
+The war is also related to the Thirty Years' War, of which it formed part, Franco-Spanish War (1635-1659), and the reconqest of Lorraine by Duke Charles IV.

 Situation in the Franche-Comté

 During the reign of Holy Roman Emperor Charles V in the 16th century, Franche-Comté (County of Burgundy) was a prosperous region sheltered from the disputes between France and Spain, as well as Austria, thanks to its special status guaranteed in various neutrality treaties with neighboring Swiss cantons.

 After the abdication of Charles V, Philip II became King of Spain and Count of Burgundy.
 He then engaged in a fight against Protestantism, which was spreading in Franche-Comté, close to both Switzerland and the County of Montbéliard.

-The Parliament of Dole, strongly supported by Philip II, contributed to the success of the Catholic cause and spared Franche-Comté the troubles of the Wars of Religion that France had experienced for more than thirty years.
+The Parlement of Dole, strongly supported by Philip II, contributed to the success of the Catholic cause and spared Franche-Comté the troubles of the Wars of Religion that France had experienced for more than thirty years.
 However, the region was not spared from war.
 On January 17, 1595, Henry IV, then King of France, declared war on Spain.
-France was victorious over the Spanish at Fontaine-Française (in the Duchy of Burgundy); during the month of June 1595, the region was invaded by Henry IV himself, who was not concerned about the treaties of neutrality in the region.
+France was victorious over the Spanish at Fontaine-Française (in the Duchy of Burgundy).
+During the month of June 1595, the region was invaded by Henry IV himself, who ignored the regional neutrality treaties.

 Several towns and villages were then mistreated, with Baume-les-Dames and Lons-le-Saunier forced to pay enormous sums or face devastation.
-But Henry IV, fearing that the Swiss would intervene to enforce the neutrality treaties, decided to leave Lons-le-Saunier in haste, burning its two suburbs along the way.
+But Henry IV, fearing that the Swiss would intervene to enforce the neutrality treaties, decided to leave Lons-le-Saunier quickly, burning its two suburbs along the way.

 In 1598, the Peace of Vervins was signed, restoring France and Spain's mutual conquests.
 That same year, Philip II died; he left the Netherlands and Franche-Comté to his eldest daughter, Infanta Isabella Clara Eugenia of Austria, wife of Archduke Albert of Austria.